 Little Fire Ant

 Little fire ants (LFA) are stinging ants that are new to Hawai’i and spreading.
-They are transported to new sites in potted plants materials or rubbish.
+They are transported to new sites in potted plant materials or rubbish.
 They can be serious nuisances when they infest house lofts or agricultural fields, and they will move into houses when their numbers are large.

 These tiny ants tend to get under your clothes and can get in your eyes.
-Initially their sting hurts and burns strongly.
+Initially, their sting hurts and burns strongly.
 It usually causes intense itching that can last for two weeks or more.
 Little Fire Ant stings are also known to harm animals, including pets and livestock; multiple stings in the eyes can cause blindness in pets or even the death of newly born small animals.
 While no serious injuries to people from LFA stings have been reported, those who might have an anaphylactic allergic reaction (particularly if they are very young or old, or in poor health) could suffer serious harm.

-The ants climb up into plants or all sizes, including trees.
+The ants climb up into plants of all sizes, including trees.
 They drop off easily when the plants are disturbed, and they can rain down on you in large numbers when you are pruning branches, harvesting fruit, or picking flowers.
 Some orchard workers in East Hawaii have quit their jobs because of this.

 The little fire ant is native to Central and South America, but it has spread around the Pacific.
 It was first noticed in Hawaii in 1999 at Hawaiian Paradise Park in Puna.
-Although the Hawaii department of Agriculture worked to contain the initial infestations, the ant had already been spread, inadvertently, from infested plant nurseries.
+Although the Hawaii Department of Agriculture worked to contain the initial infestations, the ant had already been spread, inadvertently, from infested plant nurseries.

-Currently there are more than 50 known LFA infestations in East Hawaii, one on Kauai, and probably many more on Hawaii that have yet to be discovered and reported.
+Currently, there are more than 50 known LFA infestations in East Hawaii, one on Kauai, and probably many more on Hawaii that have yet to be discovered and reported.
 An eradication effort at Kalihiwai on Kauai is ongoing, but steep terrain hampers the effort.
-On Hawaii, limited agency resources and personnel and continuing spread of the ants on infested plant material make it virtually impossible to have a wide-scale government program sufficient to eradicate this pest.
+On the island of Hawaii, limited agency resources and personnel and continuing spread of the ants on infested plant material make it virtually impossible to have a wide-scale government program sufficient to eradicate this pest.
 People who own or live on the lands that the Little Fire Ant has infested must be willing to put serious, sustained effort into controlling them.